Movement Therapy

 Do I need a referral to see a movement therapist?

 No, you can book in to see our Movement Therapist whenever you’re ready.
-Please note, we also support NDIS self and plan-managed participants.
+Please note that we also support NDIS self and plan-managed participants.

 Will there be tactile feedback throughout the session?

-Within the context of Somatic and Dance Movement Therapy, the therapist is equipped with numerous skills and techniques that revolve around movement of the body and potential consequent tactile contact with clients.
+Within the context of Embodied Movement and Meditation, and Yoga Therapy, the therapist is equipped with numerous skills and techniques that revolve around movement of the body and potential consequent tactile contact with clients.
 Movement and touch serve to assist clients in their psychological and emotional journey.
 The therapist always evaluates the appropriateness of the use of touch for each client.
 Whilst we believe there are many benefits to tactile feedback from the therapist, we do require written and verbal consent, so if we do not receive consent the sessions will be run without physical touch between therapist and client.